Kgray44/DIY_Arduino_E-Scooter/README.md

 ## NOTE

 Remember to always use the latest code version!
 Any previous versions may not work properly.
-The newest version is "V1.2" found in versions.
+The newest version is "V1.2" found in releases.

 ## Explanation of files

 The "DIY_E-Scooter Libraries.zip" file is a compressed file of all the libaries used in this project.
 If using the Arduino Cloud, just import this one file in the libraries section, and you will have no issues at all!